LostTrackpad/LostTrackpad/README.md

+Taking a break from Garry's Mod scripting until January 1, 2025.

+---

 **If you can't use my projects, you'll want to read [this](./Blacklisted%20from%20My%20Projects.md) first.** Only report an issue or ask for support after you ensure you're not on that.

 ---